We are dedicated to providing our clients with high quality legal advice and the best possible service.

 - Your complaint will be investigated and you will receive a formal written response no later than 8 weeks from the date of receipt of your complaint.

-- Please note that before contacting the Legal Ombudsman, you must usually allow us at least eight weeks to resolve your complaint.
+- Please note that before contacting the Legal Ombudsman, you must usually allow us up to eight weeks to resolve your complaint.
 If you do wish to involve the Legal Ombudsman, its time limits for accepting a complaint are six years from the date of the act/omission, or three years from when you should reasonably have known there was cause for complaint.
 In addition, you must raise your concerns with the Legal Ombudsman within six months of receiving our final response to your complaint;

 - Alternative complaints bodies such as Ombudsman services, Pro Mediate and Small Claims Mediation exist, which are competent to deal with complaints about legal services, should we both agree to use such a scheme.